K. C. Irving: Irving family wealth

 However, since the conglomerate is privately held and the family is private with respect to financial matters, no information on net worth is available.
 Most observers have only the tangible values of real property and industrial assets upon which to base their estimates without any ability to assess the value of cash reserves or outstanding debt and obligations.
 Despite Forbes's estimates, the overall Irving family fortune is likely to be grossly underestimated because of complex tax avoiding schemes which blur evidence behind a network of number companies and international holdings.
 In 1981, the National Film Board movie "I Like to See Wheels Turn" mentioned Canadian Lawyer Peter Glennie's findings.
 Glennie had compiled company registrations and the rare public documents on the Irving wealth.
 His estimations on the Irving family wealth were 7 billion in 1981 Canadian dollars (worth 22 billion in 2019 inflation-adjusted Canadian dollars).

-Political views
+Personal views

+Through his life, Irving held to a Knoxian philosophy and opposed the use of alcohol and smoking.

 Irving was previously a supporter of the New Brunswick Liberal Association, then-led by Louis Robichaud.
 Irving had long been challenged by critics for "the tax concessions he and other industrialists have extracted from the province over the years" as well as Irving industrial plant-caused pollution.
 Irving began supporting the Progressive Conservative Party of New Brunswick after Robichaud pushed back against tax concessions.